LukePappa/Ourism/synthesis.md

-To live in accordance with your purpose, obey this meditative instruction: be.
+Obey this meditative instruction: be.